cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Fix a bug where the Laser Drone would bug out if it has Options and the Options cannot target the enemy.
 - Integrate Queue Processors from ChensHelpers.
 - Fix a bug where the drones made repurchase-able by the mod would not have their costs scaled.
+- Refactored the FireForAllOptions API.
+Check the documentation for the change.

 **2.2.5**
 - Implement a custom Death State where mod creators can also inherit to easily define the death behavior of the custom drone.